Programme transition planning

 - Implementing partner agreements: For partners who will continue implementing programme activities under the new grant manager, it is essential that there is no interruption in their contracts during the transfer.
 The outgoing and incoming grant manager need to coordinate this, either through a transfer or assignment for the new recipient, or a simultaneous termination with execution on an agreed date.

 The new grant manager will need to outline the implementation structure for managing the grant early in the transition plan, to ensure clear roles and responsibilities, and to enable the timely recruitment and training of key positions in the national entity to support a smooth transition.

 Ideally, to strengthen the national systems, the grant management should be integrated within the existing national structure and systems.
 However, with a new grant some countries decide to set up a dedicated programme management unit (PMU) to manage the grant in its early stages during and after transition.
 A dedicated PMU can ensure a clear focus on the new grant activities and help to support a smooth transition, but setting up a PMU, particularly within national ministries of health, can create parallel systems for managing different donor grants.

 Factors to consider when deciding on the new structure:

-- Can staff working within the old grant management organisation be transferred to the new grant management unit to ensure transfer of skills and institutional knowledge?
+- can staff working within the old grant management organization be transferred to the new grant management unit to ensure transfer of skills and institutional knowledge?

-- Should the new PMU be set up to manage the grant during transition and then for the first one/two years of the grant before being integrated within the full organisation?
+- should the new PMU be set up to manage the grant during transition and then for the first one/two years of the grant before being integrated within the full organization?

 These points signal that certain capacity has been achieved, showing that the national entity is fully prepared to take responsibility for that activity or area.
 Although timelines should be set to achieve these milestones, they can be flexible.